angaza/nexus-channel-models/coap_format_spec.md

 ## CoAP Header - Options

-The following option type must be present:
+The following option type must be present in all requests:

 * Uri-Path (Option Number 11).
 Typical Nexus Channel Core resource URIs follow a pattern of xx(x)/yy(y)/(zzz), with xx(x) indicating the category